grafana/grafana/docs/sources/plugins/catalog.md

 1. Click on the plugin logo.
 1. Click **Update**.

-A confirmation message opens notifying that the update was successful.
+When the update is complete, you see a confirmation message that the update was successful.

 ![Plugin catalog update](/static/img/docs/plugins/plugins-catalog-update-8-1.png)